 3. Jeep Renegade

-Over a year after our first drive, we’re still talking about how much fun the cheeky little Renegade Sport was.
-And in retrospect, it’s an outstanding option for anyone with a love for dogs.
-Despite being slight of stature, this little CUV offers large amounts of cabin space, and the available MySky removable roof makes for a major selling point to those who don’t like the idea of their pooch hanging their head out the window.
+The Jeep Renegade is a fun, affordable, and rugged-looking little SUV.
+It’s also an outstanding option for anyone with love for dogs.
+Despite being slight in stature, this little CUV offers large amounts of cabin space, and the available MySky removable roof on used models (having been removed as an option on more recent Renegade builds) makes for a significant selling point to those who don’t like the idea of their pooch hanging their head out the window.

-The Renegade’s Mopar website has some nice upgrades too, offering a wide array of options including “Slush Mats” and a molded rubber cargo tray to protect the upholstery from that beast in the back.
-So if taking your four-legged friend on a camping trip sounds like your idea of a good time and you don’t fancy spending more than $20,000, we suggest checking out the Renegade Sport, with its turbocharged 1.4-liter engine and six-speed manual transmission.
+The Renegade’s spot on the Mopar website has some nice upgrades, too, offering a wide array of options, including slush mats and a molded rubber cargo tray to protect the upholstery from that beast in the back.
+So, if taking your four-legged friend on a camping trip sounds like your idea of a good time, and you don’t fancy spending much, we suggest checking out the Renegade, with its turbocharged 1.4-liter engine and your choice of manual or automatic transmission.

-Mini is back in a big way, with the latest and fastest Countryman leading the charge.
-Like all other nameplates under the iconic British brand, the Countryman allows owners to customize its structure with a combination of over 10 million practical, performance, and appearance options — which translates to big wins for dogs.
-Like the Land Rover Discovery, the Countryman sports a fold-down rear cargo bench for easy access and tailgating, and the optional Picnic Cushion offers a cushioned seat that protects the rear bumper and folds out of the way when not in use.
+Mini is back in a big way, with the latest and fastest Cooper Countryman leading the charge.
+Like all other nameplates under the iconic British brand, the Mini Cooper Countryman allows owners to customize its structure with a combination of over 10 million practical, performance, and appearance options, which translates to big wins for dogs.
+Like the Land Rover Discovery, the Countryman sports a fold-down rear cargo bench for easy access and tailgating.
+Additionally, the optional Picnic Bench featured by BMW offers a cushioned seat that protects the rear bumper and folds out of the way when not in use.

-There’s also an optional automatic liftgate, reconfigurable storage options, and ample amounts of room thanks to this generation being the largest Mini in history.
-Inside, the Countryman offers a 30% increase in cargo room, as well as a fold-flat rear bench that promotes plenty of dog dreams on long road trips.
+There’s also an optional automatic liftgate, reconfigurable storage options, and ample amounts of room, thanks to this generation being the largest Mini in history.
+Inside, the Cooper Countryman offers a large amount of cargo room for a Mini, as well as a fold-flat rear bench that promotes plenty of dog dreams on long road trips.

 1. Subaru Outback

 We might have saved the best for last.
-The Subaru Outback has been a longtime favorite for dogs and their humans alike, and the latest version has an extra special approach that appeals to both species.
-Armed with a rugged interior that is equal parts cavernous and clip-filled, the rear of this wagon allows you to securely fasten a canine carrier while also giving them a safe place to sit when their muddy paws can’t be washed off.
+The Subaru Outback has been a longtime favorite for dogs and their humans alike, and the Outback has just gotten better with age, offering an extra unique approach that appeals to both species.
+Armed with a rugged interior that is equal parts cavernous and clip-filled, the rear of this wagon-like SUV allows you to securely fasten a canine carrier while also giving them a safe place to sit when their muddy paws can’t be washed off.

 A few other reasons why the Outback scores huge points with dog owners is its ability to go off-road with ease and its comfortable on-road driving characteristics.
 We’re also particularly keen on how wide this vehicle’s rear hatch is, giving plenty of space for four-legged friends when it’s time to hop in or out.
-Just be sure to check out the 3.6R version, because it’s without question the prime pick of the bunch.
+Make sure to check out the brand-new Subaru Outback Wilderness for an even more elevated adventure and off-road experience.